 Even the most experienced bakers have times when things don’t turn out well.
 What are some of your worst pie disasters?

 Oh, you mean last week?
 (Laughs) Last week, when I had an LA Times reporter in my kitchen and I was trying to him how to make a pie, we were doing strawberry pie and I just absolutely did not use enough cornstarch.
 The strawberries got so juicy and it was just completely runny and soggy and essentially inedible, I mean, the thing just couldn’t be eaten!
-So, yeah, recently, you know, so, no, I’m not above mistakes.
+So, yeah, recently.
+I’m not above mistakes.

 And actually, I look back at that day with a good sense of humor because I think it was classic.
 I think it was a great lesson for everybody: Yeah, even the best pie makers have their bad days and so that takes the pressure off other people.
 It reminds that it’s not about perfection, it doesn’t always turn out great, and so don’t be so hard on yourself, because even [for] people who’ve been doing it forever, it doesn’t always turn out right.
 I think that helps to take some of the fear out it too.
 Maybe that actually inspires people too!